vishalrangras/P5-CarND-Vehicle-Detection/README.md

 ## Attributions

-1. I would like to give credits to Rana Khalil's work which gave understanding about importance of overlapping windows and window size.
+1. I would like to give credits to Rana Khalil's work which gave me a good understanding about importance of overlapping windows and window size.
 I have experimented with different values for these two parameters and ultimately used the values similar to Rana Khalil's work for my final video processing.

 2. I would also like to give credits to forum mentor Subodh Malgonde for helping me to resolve the black screen output in final processed Video.
 As it turned out, my processing pipeline was processing the image in the range of 0 - 1 due to which the final output was of complete black screen with only boxes in the location of car.
 I was not able to figure out the solution to this as my pipeline was working fine on single still image but was not producing correct output for video.
 So I asked the question on Discussion Forum and slack channel.
 Ultimately Forum Mentor Subodh Malgonde recommended me to have a copy of original image and to do all the processing on the copy, while using the original image for final plotting of results.
 This ensured the satisfactory result.